 Specialists from a whole range of disciplines and backgrounds including

 academics, policy-makers and practitioners are invited to speak to the class.

 Please consult the list of

-2014 speakers and note that more will be added in the coming weeks.
-Most of them are based in Canada, but many have extensive international experience,
+2014 speakers and note that more may be added in the coming weeks.
+Most are based in Canada, but many have extensive international experience,

 and some experts from other countries are brought in to enrich the perspectives and discussion.

 The course is very intensive, with a lot of material to cover in a relatively short time.
 Classes are held from Monday to Friday, with a normal day running from 9.00 to around 4.30, with an hour and a half for lunch.
 Attendance is required at all sessions.
 You should also be prepared for some evening and weekend work, as well as field trips.

 What about readings or assignments?